AdobeDocs/campaign-classic.en/help/workflow/using/sending-a-report-to-a-list.md

       >[!CAUTION]
       >
       >The file must be saved on the server.
-You must enter the same path and the same name in the **[!UICONTROL General]** tab of the edit window for the calculated attachment (refer to: [Step 2: Creating the delivery template](#step-2--creating-the-delivery-template)).
+You must enter the same path and the same name in the **[!UICONTROL General]** tab of the edit window for the calculated attachment (refer to: [Step 2: Create the delivery template](#step-2--creating-the-delivery-template)).

     * **var exportFormat**: enter the export format of the file ("PDF").
     * **var _ctx** (context): in this case, we are using the **[!UICONTROL Tracking indicators]** report in its global context.